Poikilos/pypicolcd/README.md

 ## Main Features
 * Draw without driver
+* Fast: refresh only refreshes zones invalidated--even faster if you do `picolcd.set_pixel(x, y, True, refresh_enable=False)` then call `picolcd.refresh()` after all `set_pixel` calls are done (`draw_text` does this automatically)
-* Draw without dependencies other than pyusb (`sudo python3 -m pip install pyusb`)
+* Draw without dependencies other than pyusb (`sudo python3 -m pip install pyusb`) and PIL (`sudo python3 -m pip install Pillow` or `sudo python -m pip install Pillow` or on arch, `pacman -Syu python-pillow`)
-* This is primarily for picoLCD 256x64 (graphics only) but may work with picoLCD 20x4 (text only)
+* Fault-tolerant: draw text or image beyond range of screen, and automatically gets cropped (negative pos is allowed, which can be used for sprite animations if 64x64 cells in column or 256x64 cells in any layout)

 ## Planned Features
-* Text
+* more accurate image dithering

 ## Changes
 (2018-01-26)
 * make example.py
 * (fix use of refresh_enable) make force_refresh_enable=True work where on=False
+* draw text
+* draw image with font or dithering

 ## Developer Notes